koelslaw/documentation/topics/nuc/README.md

 Windows:  there are several great tools to apply a bootable image in MS land, but we recommend [rufus](https://rufus.akeo.ie/).

 ## Install RHEL
 This is meant to help those who need a step-by-step build of RHEL, securing SSh, and getting ready to deploy the kit services provided by the Nuc.
-If you don't need this guide.

 1. Plug the USB media into the Nuc and power on
 1. Press `F10` to enter the boot menu
 1. Select the USB drive or UEFI